Have a Plan – Define Your Signs and Symptoms, What Impact Are They Having on Your Life?

 If you are lucky enough to be referred to an Endocrinologist, the good news is that the NHS will foot the bill.
-The bad news is that most UK Endocrinologists are not up to date with the current state of TDS and TRT management.
+The bad news is that most UK Endocrinologists are not up to date with the current state of TD and TRT management.

+Unfortunately, most NHS Endocrinologists do not recognise the importance of oestradiol, nor HCG.
+The BSSM guidelines provide a safe and effective framework for doctors to work from.
 You do have the option of going private.
 There are specialist TRT Clinics run by medical doctors here in the UK.
 Private healthcare allows you autonomy in the decisions you make about your care.

 Questions to Ask: